Ben Shephard: ITV

 Between 2005 and 2011, Shephard was a stand-in presenter on This Morning, covering for regular presenter Phillip Schofield.
 In 2014, Ben was a stand-in presenter on This Morning Summer, co-hosting one episode alongside Ruth Langsford.
 Since 2015, he has been a regular stand-in presenter for Schofield and Eamonn Holmes..
 In 2024, it was announced that Shephard would become a new permanent presenter, alongside Cat Deeley, presenting Monday to Thursday replacing Schofield who left the show the previous year.

 In 2006, Shephard co-presented reality singing contest Soapstar Superstar alongside Fern Britton.
 The programme returned the following year in 2007, without Shephard as the host.
 In 2007, Shephard co-hosted Dancing on Ice Exclusive, a spin-off series which aired on ITV.

 In 2008, Shephard co-presented Who Dares, Sings! with Denise van Outen.

 Shephard hosted music specials on the channel, including Rod Stewart: One Night Only, which aired on 5 December 2009 and Phil Collins: One Night Only, which aired the following year on 18 September 2010.

 In 2009, ITV revived the classic game show The Krypton Factor, with Shephard chosen to present the new series.
 Following the success of the first series in 2009, he was asked to present a second series the following year.
 In 2010, Shephard co-presented Dancing on Ice Friday alongside Coleen Nolan.
 The show was a spin-off from the main Dancing on Ice show.

-Since 2013, Shephard has presented the daytime game show Tipping Point since 2012, as well as celebrity episodes Tipping Point: Lucky Stars.
+Since 2012, Shephard has presented the daytime game show Tipping Point, as well as celebrity episodes Tipping Point: Lucky Stars.

 Shephard co-presented two episodes of the factual series Mystery Map with Julia Bradbury, which aired on 20 November 2013 and 27 November 2013.

 Since 2015, Ben has co-presented the Saturday night game show Ninja Warrior UK for ITV, alongside Rochelle Humes and Chris Kamara.

+In 2026, Shephard appeared as a contestant on the seventh series of The Masked Singer as "Conkers".
+He reached the final and finished as the runner-up.
+Shephard also appeared as a guest panellist in the fourth episode, when he was not performing.